This BEST Blueberry Muffin Recipe is easy, delicious, and made in one bowl! Bakes beautiful, bakery-style blueberry muffins every time!

 Blueberry Muffins have always been one of my family’s favorite muffin recipes!
-And I love how quick and easy this recipe is to make for a breakfast, brunch or snack.
-They make the perfect grab and go item on busy mornings, but also make a wonderful treat for a more leisurely breakfast with a cup of coffee.
+And I love how quick and easy this recipe is to make for breakfast, brunch, or snack.
+They make the perfect grab-and-go item on busy mornings but also make a wonderful treat for a more leisurely breakfast with a cup of coffee or tea.

 How to Make the Best Blueberry Muffins

-For these blueberry muffins, I love to include freshly grated orange rind.
-The fresh citrus pairs perfectly with the blueberries and makes the flavors of the muffin even more delicious!
+As I mentioned, I find that these muffins are even more delicious with a bit of freshly grated orange rind.
+The fresh citrus pairs perfectly with the blueberries and make the flavors of the muffin even more delicious!
 I’ve included a short list of optional mix-ins that you might like to include: